 Meeting this goal provides customers with relevant, valuable content that informs, educates, and entertains them.
 This is a huge factor in helping you brand your business and become known as an expert in the field.
 A few content marketing KPI examples include revenue from upselling, percentage of repeat customers, and retention rates.

 Convert More Leads to Customers

 To meet this target, focus on creating content that educates your leads about your business and its unique products or services.
-The more knowledge available to customers can help them feel more content in purchasing.
+More knowledge available to customers can help them feel more content in purchasing.
 Engagement and quality content should be aspects considered.
-KPIs may show lead-to-customer-conversion rates for each campaign you develop or content piece delivered and average conversion time for new customers.
+KPIs may show lead-to-customer-conversion rates for each campaign you develop or content piece delivered an average conversion time for new customers.

 In the end, high-quality content focused on the right KPIs will help you convert leads into new business.
 That means your measurement should reveal the success of your efforts toward that goal.
 Take some time to sit down and determine your goals at a high level, then map out a strategy to help get there.

 Once you’ve settled on some great content marketing KPIs, the work is not quite done.
 You need to set up some KPI targets to make these goals meaningful and effective.
 A target is a specific number that is quantifiable, allowing you to know exactly how above or below you are with your goals.

 You’ll likely need to mathematically determine your targets so that they are reasonable and accurate.
 Many businesses plan five years into the future to really see an improvement in company efforts.
 Once your five-year targets are planned, you can work backward to determine an accurate target that is attainable.

 Not all targets can be calculated mathematically.
 You may have a handful of both quantity and quality goals.
 Some may be completely focused on your consumers’ behaviors and not numbers.
 Consider these perspectives and how you can improve customer service and the overall satisfaction of customers.